 Combined Cadet Force

-Queen Ethelburga’s has its own Combined Cadet Force (CCF), bringing together an Army Section (Yorkshire Regiment) and an RAF section.
+Queen Ethelburga’s CCF has an Army Section (Yorkshire Regiment) and a Royal Air Force Section.

 Students training in the Army Section will focus on soldiering skills such as weapon handling, patrolling, navigation at night and learning to operate outside overnight.

 Whereas RAF cadets will have the option to study the principles of flight, communicate via radios and learn how to fly.